develop-me/bootcamp--week-05--tooling/challenges/00/09-git-config.md

 git config --global push.default matching
 ```

-## So that Git ignores unneccessary files
+## So that Git ignores unnecessary files

 Computers files in our folders sometimes that we don't need to track in our projects.